-Things I randomly hate: Seaspray from G1, the word "spritz", the dinging noise my doorbell makes, Maruchan Raman Noodles (R), my alarm clock, needles, Walmart, any creature with more than four limbs (except for octipuses...octipi?), the girl three doors down that is always playing Justin Beiber and Hannah Montana at an obnoxiously loud volume, and cooking because I apparently suck at it.
-Oh, and Texas's bipolar weather.
+Things I randomly hate: Seaspray from G1, the word "spritz", the dinging noise my doorbell makes, Maruchan Raman Noodles (R), my alarm clock, needles, Walmart, any creature with more than four limbs (except for octipuses...octipi?), and cooking because I apparently suck at it.

-Things I randomly love: Broccoli, the word "obnoxious" (It's a fun word to say, plus it has an 'x' in it. how much cooler can a word get?), all birds except for the retarded mockingbird that keeps tackling my window, BAKING!, lizards (because they eat spiders), Teenage Mutant Ninja Turtles (yeah, that's recent), the word "mayhap" (That's even more recent), and Transformers.
+Things I randomly love: Broccoli, the word "obnoxious" (It's a fun word to say, plus it has an 'x' in it. how much cooler can a word get?), BAKING!, summer rain, lizards (because they eat spiders), Teenage Mutant Ninja Turtles (yeah, that's recent), the word "mayhap" (That's even more recent), Tolkien, and Transformers.

 Random things about me: I'm really tactile (At least I think that's the word I'm looking for).
 I touch everything I come in contact with.
 I'm a fidgeter.
 My hands and feet are always moving, so when someone sits in front of me, they normally end up getting a massage.
 I'm mellow, and I'm very logically minded.
 I get along well with every clique and have a very eclectic group of friends.
 My best friend is actually a guy named Dylan.
 He's my forever bestie, the Jazz to my Prowl.
 I hate driving, even though I have my license.
 Doctors scare me.